Jeremyugo/GenAI_Agents/README.md

 - SQL Agents for interacting with a relational database
 - Multi-Agent collaborators

-**These projects were solely completed by me and required weeks of personal learning, research, iterations, the occassional failure/errors and certainly no vibe coding, with the sole purpose of understanding the fundamentals of building agentic systems.**
+**These projects were solely completed by me and required weeks of personal learning, research, iterations, the occassional failure/errors and certainly, with the sole purpose of understanding the fundamentals of building agentic systems.**

 # Agents